-Municipal clerk delivers to local assessor the implementing ordinance and financial agreement with the urban renewal entity, approved by the governing body which constitutes certification for assessor to apply exemption.
+The municipal clerk delivers to the local assessor the implementing ordinance and financial agreement with the urban renewal entity, approved by the governing body which constitutes certification for the assessor to apply exemption.
 Exemption continues until its expiration date.

-Two Options for Calculating Payments In-Lieu of Taxes and Service Charges.
+503.09 Two Options for Calculating Payments In-Lieu of Taxes and Service Charges.

-In lieu payment must be determined in either way as follows: (1) a percentage of annual gross revenue which must not be more than 15% for low and moderate income housing, not less than 10% for other projects; or, (2) at municipal option or where annual gross revenue cannot be reasonably ascertained, a percentage of total project cost which is not more than 2% for low and moderate income housing and not less than 2% for all other projects.
+In-lieu payment must be determined in either way as follows: (1) a percentage of annual gross revenue which must not be more than 15% for low and moderate income housing, not less than 10% for other projects; or, (2) at municipal option or where annual gross revenue cannot be reasonably ascertained, a percentage of total project cost which is not more than 2% for low and moderate income housing and not less than 2% for all other projects.

 In either case, this amount is to be charged for the initial stage of the exemption period, which lasts between six and 15 years.

-- During the second stage between one and six years, the payment must be that amount or 20% of total taxes otherwise due on the land and improvements, whichever is greater. - During the third stage, one and six years, the payment must be the greater of initial amount or 40% of taxes; - During the fourth stage, one and six years, the greater of the initial amount or 60% of taxes; - During the final stage of not less than one year, the greater of the initial amount or 80% of taxes.
+- During the second stage between one and six years, the payment must be that initial amount or 20% of total taxes otherwise due on the land and improvements; whichever is greater. - During the third stage, one and six years, the payment must be the greater of the initial amount or 40% of taxes otherwise due on the land and improvements; - During the fourth stage, one and six years, the greater of the initial amount or 60% of taxes: - During the final stage of not less than one year, the greater of the initial amount or 80% of taxes.